kubernetes-sigs/gateway-api-inference-extension/site-src/api-types/inferencepool.md

  - Manage Deployments of Pods within the pool
  - Manage pod lifecycle of Pods within the pool

-Additionally, any Pod that seeks to join an InferencePool would need to support the [model server protocol](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/003-model-server-protocol), defined by this project, to ensure the Pool has adequate information to intelligently route requests.
+Additionally, any Pod that seeks to join an InferencePool would need to support the [model server protocol](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/003-model-server-protocol), defined by this project, to ensure the Endpoint Picker has adequate information to intelligently route requests.

 ## How to Configure an InferencePool